diejor/linear-algebra-notes/README.md

 # Linear Algebra Notes

-This repository contains comprehensive notes and resources for studying Linear Algebra.
-It comprises material from popular textbooks along with personal notes, homework solutions, and specific topics covered in problem sections.
+My notes collected from a comprehensive study of Linear Algebra.
+Materials are covered from popular textbooks along with personal notes and homework solutions typed in the LaTex typesetting.

+The purpose of the repository was to organize my work done through my MATH 2418 course taken at Univesity of Texas at Dallas first semester of my freshman year.

 ### Intro to Linear Algebra by Gilbert Strang

-- **Textbook Versions**
-  - 5th Edition
-  - 6th Edition
-  - Solutions for the 6th Edition

-- **Notes**
+- **6th Edition**
-  - LaTeX files for individual chapters can be found under `notes`.
-  - The compiled version of the notes is available in the same directory.
+- **Notes** this is the textbook used by the department to teach LA.

 ### Linear Algebra Done Right

-- **Textbook**
-  - Linear Algebra Done Right

-- **Notes**
-  - An additional note file related to the book.
-  - LaTeX files for individual chapters and the compiled version are available under `notes`.
+This textbook is an interesting approach to LA without introducing determinats in the spite of defining the theory in a more natural way.

 ### Homeworks